nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 ## Introduction

 NuoDB supports SQL clients via a NuoDB-provided client driver such as JDBC.
-NuoDB provides a configurable internal load balancer which can direct clients to Transaction Engines (TEs) according to user-specified load balancing rules.
+NuoDB provides a configurable internal load balancer that can direct clients to Transaction Engines (TEs) according to user-specified load balancing rules.
 This enables the administrator to direct different client workloads to different pools of TEs in order to maximize cache locality and execute certain workloads on a TE with the best configuration for that workload.

 When a SQL client connects to a database, the driver first establishes a connection with the NuoDB Admin, which will perform load balancing and redirect the client to an appropriate TE in that database.